 Conclusion

-Open enrollment provides important benefits for both employees and employers.
-It allows employees to evaluate their coverage needs, compare options and select plans that align with their priorities and budgets.
+Open enrollment season provides important benefits for both employees and employers.
+It allows employees to evaluate their coverage needs, compare options, and select plans that align with their priorities and budgets.
 With adequate education and support, employees can make choices that best serve their health and financial goals.
-For employers, open enrollment periods ensure all eligible staff has access to quality benefits that help attract and retain talent.
+For employers, open enrollment periods ensure all eligible staff have access to quality benefits that help attract and retain talent.
 Employers also utilize open enrollment data to evaluate the utilization, claims costs, and risks that impact future benefits strategies and planning.
-When open enrollment processes are effective for both employees and employers, organizations see results in the form of higher staff engagement, satisfaction, and productivity.
+When the open enrollment process is effective for both employees and employers, organizations see results in the form of higher staff engagement, satisfaction, and productivity.

 FAQs